 Dr. Kenneth M. Monks obtained his Ph.D. in mathematics from Colorado State University, specializing in finite group theory and combinatorics.
 Upon graduating, he stayed in Colorado and began teaching at Front Range Community College.
+In his time at FRCC, he both won Master Teacher and was awarded an Innovation Grant to write a free Learning Assistant-ready textbook for the calculus sequence.
 The head of the local Putnam Club, he teaches students advanced mathematics in preparation for the prestigious William Lowell Putnam Exam.
 He also has extensive private tutoring experience and has tutored students of all abilities — from first-year college students struggling with calculus to high school math olympiad winners looking to learn more advanced material.

 The author of several research papers, he published his first article while still an undergraduate.
 A participant of the Penn State REU and a mentor at the University of Arizona VIGRE program on computational group theory, he is no stranger to summer programs for students seeking the background necessary to do research.

 When he is not teaching mathematics, he spends his time lifting weights, cooking, playing the guitar, and running in the nearby Rocky Mountains.
 He is our local expert on beautiful northern Colorado, and will lead many of the field trips at Prove it!
 Math Academy.